kalutheo/elm-ui-explorer/examples/design-system/Readme.md

 ## Design System

-A Design System can help frontend developers and designers to define a unified set of UX & Design rules.
+A [Design System](https://airbnb.design/building-a-visual-language/) can help frontend developers and designers to define a unified set of UX & Design rules.
-UI Explorer makes building such a Design System in ELM a breeze :
+UI Explorer makes building such system in ELM a breeze :

 <center>